BhaveshBhagat/General-Studio/README.md

 # General-Studio
-It is a web application with functionalities like file uploading, downloading and viewing.
-Note:- In the Oleic_assign.py file, Only above functionalities are implemented.
+It is a web application with functionalities like file uploading, downloading and viewing.\n Note:- In the Oleic_assign.py file, Only above functionalities are implemented.

 # Prerequisite:-